judgelord/PP475/docs/assignments.md

 <!--NOTES

 Overall, good work on the revision.

-A few things to keep working on:
+Here are a few things to keep working on:
 - justification for "should" statements (a campaign promise is good, but can we go deeper, perhaps to arguments rooted in history or moral philosophy that people have not encountered before?
 Or perhaps put what you are calling attention to in the context of things that people think matter ---i.e., if you think x matters, then you must believe that y matters even more.)
 - relatedly, responses to critics
 - specificity (the BLM gigawatt goal is good; what else? "awareness" is still vague. ).
 Research will help.
-- lead with the conflict rather than background facts. foreground your most controversial opinion
+- lead with the conflict rather than background facts.
+Foreground your most controversial opinion
 --->

+# Presentations

+While the main focus of this class is persuasive writing, there is a small related assignment to give a short (2-3-minute) presentation.

+The presentation assignment gives you practice testing out your argument and presentation skills.
+This is an opportunity to get quick feedback from the class.
+I also find that I am able to arrive at more elegant ways to say things when I say them out loud.
+It engages different parts of the brain and is a great way to workshop ideas.

+This is intended to be a **low-stakes practice** oral presentation.
+It is ungraded: I award points just for doing it.

+It is also intended as an opportunity to get constructive feedback on your line of critique and how you are pitching it.

+I hope you will find it valuable enough that you will want to do it again, but you are only required to do it once.

+We will do up to 2 pitches per day.
+While you are welcome to do more than one, the first priority goes to those practicing for the first time.

+I've noticed a tendency for some presenters to offer a lot of preface and explanation before going into the heart of their pitch.
+I think you are better off without it.

+You want feedback on the pitch itself, including on how compelling the hook is (i.e., how you are getting people's attention and why people should care) and the clarity of your BLUF (Bottom Line Up Front, i.e., the clarity of your thesis statement/argument).

+Thus, when you get up to present, I would just launch right in and grab people's attention (unless you are thinking about pitching it to a paper with a different audience than the NYT, in which case that is helpful context.)

 # Peer reviews

 My expectation for the peer review is a significant and thoughtful engagement with each op-ed's ideas, as well as detailed notes on the writing (similar to what I gave you all in our meetings).
 This is an exercise in constructive critique, so there must be suggestions for improvement.

-This means at least a page of written feedback (when reviewing multiple essays, this minimum is for all of them combined---though a page on each essay would be great) as well as some notes or markup of their writing.
+This means at least a page of written feedback (when reviewing multiple essays, this minimum is for all of them combined---though a page on each essay would be great), as well as some notes or markup of their writing.
 Writing can always be improved.

 ### How to submit your review

 You can use the markup features on Canvas as you read.
-Your written critique should be then uploaded for the peer critique assignment and sent to your colleague.
+Your written critique should then be uploaded for the peer critique assignment and sent to your colleague.
 (You should be able to attach it to their essay on Canvas.)

 Please let me know if you have any questions.
-Giving helpful critique is a nuanced art, and I am happy to talk it through with you.
+Giving helpful critiques is a nuanced art, and I am happy to talk it through with you.

 ### Tips on peer reviews